HaojunCai/agile22_evprediction/README.md

    - compare_three_charging_onpeakdef2.py: plot load profile of three charging strategies

 ## Connections
-   - The results of Table 2., Table 3., and Table 4. in the paper were returned from the file compare_probablistic_results.py.
+   - The results of Table 2., Table 3., and Table 4. in the paper were summarized from the file compare_probablistic_results.py.
-   - The results of Table 5. in the paper were calculated from the file calculate_feature_importance.py.
+   - The results of Table 5. in the paper were returned from the file calculate_feature_importance.py.
    - The results of Table 6. and Table 7. in the paper were summarized from the results of files compare_baseline_unismart.py and compare_baseline_bismart.py.
    - The plot of Fig. 2. in the paper was from the file compare_three_charging_onpeakdef2.py.